willwillems/devsync-website/README.md

 ## Selling points that are most desirable about your product.

 - It's a very cool toy
-- It speeds up your productivity, get work don faster.
+- It speeds up your productivity, get work done faster.
 - You get to be more creative & actually design a page
 - Stop context switching which slows you down